qtnc/UniversalSpeech/readme.txt

 * Lua: example in test.lua that run with luajit 2.x with the included FFI library (does not work with standard lua 5.1.x or 5.2.x)

 Examples in one or more of these languages would be welcome :
-* python, using ctypes
+* python, using ctypes/CDLL
 * Ruby
-* C#/VB.net,  using C wrappers
+* C#/VB.net,  using C wrappers/interop
 * Other less popular languages ?

 3. Known issues